Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Introduction

 \section{Introduction}

-Periodic functions featured in many branches of science and engineering, and there is a need to recover (approximately) from observational data (possibly with noise) \cite{atkinson2007theoretical,Numerical2008,Kress1993,powell1981approximation,trefethen2013approximation,ExpTrapezoidal}.
-For example, functions defined on closed planar or spatial curves always may be viewed as periodic functions.
-When we approximation periodic functions, algebraic polynomial is not appropriate, since algebraic polynomials are not periodic.
-Naturally, we focus on the approximation by trigonometric interpolations.
-Trigonometric interpolation attracted much interests, there is a lot of work can be found in the literature \cite{atkinson2009theoretical,2012Quadrature,Minimum2013,Numerical2008,kress1998numerical,Kress1993,trefethen2013approximation,ExpTrapezoidal,ExtPeriodic2015,zygmund2002trigonometric} and references therein.
-As interpolating nonzero $f\in \mathcal{C}_{2\pi}([-\pi,\pi])$ by $N+1$ equidistant points on $[-\pi,\pi],$ where $\mathcal{C}_{2\pi}([-\pi,\pi])$ is the space of $2\pi$-periodic continuous functions on $[-\pi,\pi],$ this trigonometric interpolation of degree $\left[\frac{N}{2} \right]$ is a numerical discretization of $L_2$ orthogonal projection, and it is highly related to some numerical methods in solving differential and integral equations \cite{pr?ssdorf1991numerical}.
+This paper is aimed at finding a trigonometric polynomial approximation to periodic continuous $f$ on $[-\pi,\pi],$ given noisy data values $f^\epsilon$ at points $x_j \in [-\pi,\pi],\;j=0,\ldots,N,$ using an $\ell_1$-regularized least squares strategy.
+In practice, periodic functions are featured in many branches of science and engineering, for example, in digital synthesis, there are four periodic functions of widely using: sin wave, triangular wave, sawtooth wave, square wave \cite{Stilson1996AliasFreeDS}.
+For their approximation, algebraic polynomials are not appropriate, since algebraic polynomials are not periodic.
+Naturally, we adopt trigonometric interpolations, which is one of the most special trigonometric polynomial as an approximation strategy.
+Trigonometric interpolation attract much interest and there is a lot of work can be found in the literature \cite{atkinson2007theoretical,2012Quadrature,Minimum2013,Numerical2008,kress1998numerical,Kress1993,powell1981approximation,trefethen2013approximation,ExpTrapezoidal,ExtPeriodic2015,zygmund2002trigonometric} and references therein.
+As interpolating nonzero $f\in \mathcal{C}_{2\pi}([-\pi,\pi])$ by $N+1$ equidistant points on $[-\pi,\pi],$ where $\mathcal{C}_{2\pi}([-\pi,\pi])$ is the space of $2\pi$-periodic continuous functions, this trigonometric interpolation of degree $\left[N/2 \right]$ is a numerical discretization of $L_2$ orthogonal projection, and it is highly related to some numerical methods in solving differential and integral equations \cite{pr?ssdorf1991numerical}.